 You will now see the starter and the big fat white signal wire plugged in to it.
 Pretty cool how we did not have to check our signal here all the way down here isn’t it ?

-It can be a little bit of a cramp but you will get it.
-The bolts need to be replaced.
-They are stretch bolts.
+Simply unbolt the starter, one bolt is short and comes from the front.
+The other is longer, this one is from the back through the transmission, it can be a little bit of a cramp but you will get it.
+The bolts need to be replaced, they are stretch bolts.
 This means they are one time use angle torque bolts.

 Use flex head gear wrenches to get at the rear bolt if possible.